Herandom/advent_of_code/2024/diary.md

 * `slices.Delete` makes no sense.
 Don't use it, just handroll something instead.
 Addendum: or just make a copy of the slice and then Delete and remove n-indexes from the end.
 * There is an `...` operator!
 This should be understood!

+## 2024-12-05
+FIRST TRY WITH REAL DATA AND REGEX ON TASK 1 BABY!

+### Completed
+* Day 3: 1 star

+### Learnings
+* Go regex syntax is using google re2, a google implementation of regex or something.